 Filipinos are a happy-go-lucky type of people and are known to love having fun despite the surrounding poverty.
-Several sponsors who have come to visit have noticed this among Filipinos, especially in the families of sponsored children.
+Several sponsors who have come to visit have noticed this among Filipinos, especially in the families of children in our program.

 Something you may have noticed is that Sarah and her family are happy — and Sarah’s sponsor in South Korea has something to do with it!

 We originally published this post on April 30, 2013.